We did not have GPS nor did we think to download a map. We had to navigate old school and actually use the map and decide which way was North.

 The lighthouse is 127 feet high with a 22-foot foundation below ground.
 In winds of 62 miles/hour, the lighthouse moves only ½ inch.

 The highest wind ever recorded was 110 miles/hour with golf-ball-sized hail.
 A tour guide had a group of tourists and they braced themselves inside the lighthouse to wait it out.
 He said that it was the most scared that he has ever been.
-Bruce said that it is probably because he was a Kiwi (from New Zealand).
+Bruce said that it is probably because he is a Kiwi (from New Zealand).

 We drove to see a live presentation of birds of prey that have been rescued.
 The presentation was very informative.
 Rob waits for the demonstration to begin.